hieunc229/acme-middleware/README.md

 On your browser,

-1. Visit `http://domain.com/_init-cert-wildcard` or `http://domain.com/_init-cert-wildcard?force=true` to force replacing existing certs
+1. Visit `http://domain.com/_init-cert-wildcard` to initate the process
 2. It will return some JSON data.
 You'll need to create TXT DNS valudate
     - Domain: use `domain` value (`_acme-challenge.domain.com`)
     - Value: use `keyAuthorization` in `dns-01` value